network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/posts/transkribus-workshop.md

 Tobias Hodel, professor for Digital Humanities at the University of Bern, gave an introduction to [Transkribus](https://readcoop.eu/de/transkribus/) and the possibilities of Handwritten Text Recognition (HTR) for Old Norse manuscripts.
+The group invited Tobias because of a general interest in both using HTR systems and to gain a better understanding of how they work.

 We started off with the use of the Transkribus software:
 Document management, layout recognition, text recognition and data export.
-Then we discussed how to fine-tune layout recognition to cope specifically with icelandic manuscripts, and how we could train our own text recognition models for old norse texts.
+Then we discussed how to fine-tune layout recognition to cope specifically with Icelandic manuscripts, and how we could train our own text recognition models for Old Norse texts.
 We learned to interpret error rates and learning curves, and how to recognize good and overfitted models.

 In the discussion we came up with interesting ideas,